4: Chrysalis

 Lizzy giggled as she dodged back.
 “Finally.
 I thought you’d never get up.”
 She was out of Uzi’s reach; navigating around the desk cost Uzi precious seconds.

 “Hey, sometimes you gotta play the classics.
-My talents would be wasted on you, anyway.”
+All my talent would be wasted on you, anyway.”

 Doll didn’t quite catch it.
-Rather, she caught a loose corner of the ball between two fingers, holding it pinched.
+Rather, she pinched a loose corner of the ball between two fingers.
 Like this, momentum fully unfurled the paper.
 This all went down without any apparent effort on Doll’s part.

-Without a blink, red eyes look down to the page.
+Without a blink, red eyes looked down to the page.
 That was the worst part, Uzi thought.
-If Uzi had done something half as cool that, she’d make sure people recognized that, recognized her.
+If Uzi had done something half as cool that, she’d make sure people recognized it.
+Recognized her.

 Uzi ignored Lizzy complimenting Doll’s catch.
 Instead, she ran toward the other cheerleader.